arnau/seachess/corpus/notes/rust_sqlite_extension.md

 And for each TOML file, create a row in the virtual table with its contents serialised as JSON.

-A future iteration could allow passing the list of expected columns instead but this approach keeps things simple with a fix set of columns: `filename` and `value`.
+A future iteration could allow passing the list of expected columns instead but this approach keeps things simple with a fixed set of columns: `filename` and `value`.

 With that and the [JSON functions and operators](https://www.sqlite.org/json1.html) it is possible to query, normalise and manipulate the data freely.